TheHive-Project/CortexDocs/analyzer_requirements.md

 This analyzer comes in only one flavor called **Cyberprotect_ThreatScore**.

 No configuration is required.
 It can be used out of the box.

-### Cymon
-Checks IP addresses against [Cymon.io](https://cymon.io/).

-This analyzer comes in only one flavor.

-#### Requirements
-You need to sign up to the service at [https://cymon.io/user/signup](https://cymon.io/user/signup).
-Once you do, provide your API key as the value to the `key` parameter.

 ### DNSSinkhole